Generic Name: cytarabine (sye-TAYR-a-been)

 If OVERDOSE is suspected:

 Cytarabine is usually handled and stored by a health care provider.
 If you are using cytarabine at home, store cytarabine as directed by your pharmacist or health care provider.
-Keep cytarabine out of the reach of children and away from pets.
+Store away from heat, moisture, and light.
+Do not store in the bathroom.
+Keep cytarabine, as well as syringes and needles, out of the reach of children and away from pets.

 - If you have any questions about cytarabine, please talk with your doctor, pharmacist, or other health care provider.